OpenTermsArchive/contrib-versions/Att/Privacy Policy.md

     ' + '

-    **AT&T Business Telemarketing:** Where required by state laws and/or regulations, we honor requests to be removed from our telemarketing lists from business customers.
+    **AT&T Business Telemarketing:** Where required by local laws and/or regulations, we honor requests to be removed from our telemarketing lists from business customers.

     ' + '

-    **Federal Do Not Call:** The FTC maintains a National Do Not Call Registry at donotcall.gov, and your state may maintain its own Do Not Call Registry.
+    **Federal Do Not Call:** The FTC maintains a National Do Not Call Registry at donotcall.gov, and some states in the United States may maintain its own Do Not Call Registry.
 Putting your number on these Registries also may limit our AT&T telemarketing calls to that number.

     ' + '